 - Students have the right to choose between two options (see next).
 The choice must be made at the beginning of the process in consultation with the committee.
 There is no form to complete at this point, but the student’s choice will be noted by the supervisor and is considered final.

-- Option 1: The student receives the two reading lists and the two questions at the same time, at the latest three weeksfollowing the beginning of the spring-summer session.
+- Option 1: The student receives the two reading lists and the two questions at the same time, on May 31 at the latest.
 The reading lists are considered to be suggestive, and students are free to go beyond them in answering the questions.
 Each answer is expected to be between 12,000-15,000 words long, double-spaced.

-- Option 2: The student receives the two reading lists at the latest three weeks following the beginning of the spring-summer session.
+- Option 2: The student receives the two reading lists on May 31 at the latest.
 Students are expected to prepare for the exam without advance knowledge of the questions.
 The reading lists are considered fixed, and students are not expected to read beyond them.
 The questions are communicated at the beginning of the exam period (see below), and the answers must be submitted within 96 hours (4 days).
 Each answer is expected to be between 6,000 and 8,000 words, double-spaced.

 - The exam is graded S/NS (satisfactory or unsatisfactory); and the grade is determined after the oral defence.

 - Students are required to complete the exam before the end of their sixth session of enrollment.
-At the end of the sixth session, a grade of NS will be assigned, and the student removed from the program.
+At the end of the sixth session, a grade of NS will be assigned.
 Students who began the program on a January date, or who were required to take extra courses as a condition of their admittance, must complete the exam before the end of their eighth session.

 - For Option 1: Answers may only be handed in on one of two submission dates each year: November 15 and May 1.
 In cases where these dates fall on a weekend, the submission date will be the following Monday.